plone/training/voltohandson/header.rst

 Header
 ======

-Logo
-====

-Starting with the Logo, we use `component shadowing <#component-shadowing>`_ to customize (and override) Volto original components.
-Get the Plone logo (`Logo.svg`) from the `training-resources` directory and copy it using this path and name: ``src/customizations/components/theme/Logo/Logo.svg``.

-.. note:: Every time you add a file to the customizations folder or to the theme folder, you must restart the server for changes to take effect.
-          From that on, the hot reloading should kick-in and reload the page automatically.

 Header component
 ================

-We will customize the existing Volto header, since the one we want doesn't differ much from the original.
+First will customize the existing Volto header, since the one we want doesn't differ much from the original.
 We will do so by copying the original Volto ``Header`` component from the ``omelette`` folder into the ``customizations/components/theme/Header/Header.jsx``.

 We have to do some amendments to that component, such as removing the search widget, and moving the ``Anontools`` component.